 90% of all our waste is clean, untreated off-cuts of the timber we use to make our buildings.
 Most of this waste material is chipped up and fed into our state-of-the-art boiler which heats our workshop and offices for our employees through the winter months.
 However, some of this waste timber we use inventively to create new things like for instance, keyrings or we allow our local Men’s Shed charity from Swaffham to periodically take waste timber for their projects.
 We are continually looking at ways to repurpose the high-quality timber off-cuts from our buildings.

-90% of all our waste is timber, which is all recycled through a heating system for our workshops.
-Our remaining waste is back sorted for recycling.
-70% of this remaining waste is recycled, which means that only 3% of our waste is land filled.
+The remainder of our waste is general & recycling which is all put into a skip and sorted by a waste management company.
+70% of this is recycled, which means that only 3% of our waste is landfilled.

 We had 80 solar panels installed on our factory roof in 2019, the energy we collect powers our entire workshop and office throughout the year.